Low-Altitude ISAC with Rotatable Active and Passive Arrays: Proposed Algorithm

 \subsubsection{Closed form solution for the QCQP}

-With $\{\mu_{k},y_{k}\}$ fixed and $g_{a}$ replaced by $\mathcal{U}_{a}$, (P2) reduces to the convex quadratic constrained quadratic program (QCQP) stated as below
+With $\{\mu_{k},\eta_{k}\}$ fixed and $g_{a}$ replaced by $\mathcal{U}_{a}$, (P2) reduces to the convex quadratic constrained quadratic program (QCQP) stated as below

 In general, (P2.1) can be solved using convex optimization tools.
-However, we derive an efficient solution based on Lagrange duality and the Karush-Kuhn-Tucker (KKT) conditions.
-Specifically, if the MSE threshold is violated at the current $\boldsymbol{W}^{(t)}$, the objective function (41) can be compactly rewritten as a summation with a linear and a quadratic term
+However, we derive a solution based on Lagrange duality and the Karush-Kuhn-Tucker (KKT) conditions.
+Specifically, at the current $\boldsymbol{W}^{(t)}$, the objective \eqref{p2.1:objective} can be compactly rewritten as a summation with a linear and a quadratic term